umanghome/blog/_site/README.md

+# Umang's notes
+- This uses ruby 2.6.3
+- Move away from this as soon as you have time.
+Use node. please.

+Commands:
+- `gem install bundler jekyll`
+- `bundler install`
+- `bundle exec jekyll serve`

 # Update 05/06/2016

 Important!
 It's better to download the gzipped files instead of forking the repo.
 I would really appreciate if you could give me a star. 😁